NomadCode33/SpilView/README.md

-# Spilhaus One World Ocean Map
+# SpilView: Seeing the World Through Oceans
-A map showcasing an unconventional yet stunning projection of the world's oceans, offering a refreshing and innovative perspective.
+A map featuring an unconventional yet visually striking projection of the world's oceans, designed to offer a fresh and innovative perspective on global marine geography.
+This creative approach challenges traditional map views, highlighting the interconnectedness and vastness of the world’s oceanic systems.

 <img src="./Spilhaus_Layout_EmekaEmeche.jpg" img alt = "Spilhaus Layout"/>